 Of important note, Water Mill is also a town of artists.
 Water Mill has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Water Mill’s character.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 44.42% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 44.42% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Water Mill is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Water Mill is a somewhat ethnically-diverse town.
 The people who call Water Mill home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Water Mill residents report their race to be White, followed by Asian.
 Important ancestries of people in Water Mill include German, Irish, Polish, Russian, and Eastern European.